 Building lean muscle is essential to achieving a general lean muscular look.
 The very first priority for back coaching is width.
 The V-shaped back looks great on the shore, but the exact same tapered V looks excellent in clothing or a button-down or perhaps a suit.

-And women may not require the V to attain an impressive spine, but a nice, toned spine looks great on a woman too.
+And women may not require the v shape back workout with dumbbells to attain an impressive spine, but a nice, toned spine looks great on a woman too.